Ted Galdi: Bestselling Author

 • Header.
 Delete navigation links here.
 The more non-essential links on the page, the more chances your visitor has to click one and abandon your offer before claiming it.

 • Offer Image/Video.
-Next to the offer sentence, include an image, or video, that conveys what the visitor will be getting.
-Make sure your image/video doesn't cause your page to run slowly, though.
-Speed is a critical factor in a landing page's conversion rate, ie, the percentage of visitors who claim the offer.
+Include an image, or video, that conveys what the reader will be getting.
+This can be a book cover, or possibly a book trailer.
+Make sure your image/video doesn't cause your page to load slowly, though.
+Speed is a critical factor in a landing page's opt-in rate, ie, the percentage of visitors who claim the offer.

 • Call to Action (CTA) Button.
 This is the button someone will click to get your offer.
-Keep it "above the fold," ie, viewable as soon as your landing page loads, without a user needing to scroll, for desktop and mobile.
-Avoid showing visitors form fields (ex, for email address or credit-card number) by default, as this can seem too pushy and cause abandonment.
-Only show form fields once the visitor has had a moment to consider your offer and clicks the CTA button.
+Keep it "above the fold," ie, viewable as soon as your landing page loads, without a visitor needing to scroll.
+Clicking this button should reveal an input box for the reader's email address.

 • Footer.
 Like the header, remove any links.